 In this limited slip differential, thick liquid performs the role of the clutches in creating resistance that is required for altering the open differential and locked differential behavior.
-Relatively, it has fewer parts that move when compared to the mechanical limited slip differential.
-It provides more advantages and disadvantages too.
+Relatively, it has fewer moving parts compared to the mechanical limited slip differential.

 Viscous limited slip differentials have the ability to send torque a lot more effectively where there is more traction.
-Its fluid is speed resistance, and if a wheel happens to lose traction and spin, the speed difference that exists between both wheels in the differential leads to the creation of increased resistance on the wheel which moves slower.
+Its fluid is speed resistant, and if a wheel happens to lose traction and spins, the speed difference that exists between both wheels in the differential leads to the creation of increased resistance on the wheel which moves slower.
 This channels more torque to that wheel.

 As viscous limited-slip differentials continue to be used, their effectiveness reduces.
-With the heating up of the fluid, it loses its viscose property and begins to provide lesser resistance.
-Then again, it is unable to lock just like a mechanical limited slip differential.
+With the heating up of the fluid, it loses its viscous property and begins to provide lesser resistance.
+It is also unable to lock like a mechanical limited slip differential.

-The downside of the just considered limited slip differential systems is that when cornering at a high speed, they do not transfer torque effectively every time.
-This is because it has a tendency to see the outside wheel that moves more quickly as a sign of traction loss.
-Then, more torque is transferred to the inside wheel causing over steer or under steer.
+Its downside is that when cornering at a high speed, it does not transfer torque effectively every time.
+This is because it tends to see the outside wheel that moves more quickly as a sign of traction loss, transferring more torque to the inside wheel and causing oversteer or understeer.

 This kind of differential uses clever gearing for the production of a similar effect to a limited slip differential system.
-Torsen differential does not need clutches, as well as, fluid resistance.
+Torsen differential does not need clutches and fluid resistance.
 An extra worm gearing layer is added to the main gear set that is found in open differentials.
 The added gears act on the individual axles for the provision of resistance which is needed to activate the transfer of torque.
 This is achieved by constantly meshing the worm gears together through spur gears that are connected.

 Additionally, it is possible to machine the gear in order to impart different resistance ratios as you accelerate and decelerate.
-All of these are implemented mechanically, and no electronics are needed, as well as, no part being sacrificed. in general, Torsen differential happens to be a mechanical system that is superior as it combines the top advantages of the differentials that we have just discussed above.
+All of these are implemented mechanically, and no electronics are needed and no part is sacrificed. in general, Torsen differential is a superior mechanical system that combines the desirable characteristics of the differentials that we have just discussed above.

 The active differential has so many similarities with the limited slip differential.
 It makes use of mechanisms for the supply of resistance which is needed for torque transfer between both sides.
-However, it doesn’t rely just on the mechanical force as it makes use of clutches which may be activated via electronic means.
-This kind of differential uses electronics that are designed for the alteration of the mechanical forces which are being experienced by the system via varying driving conditions.
+However, it doesn’t rely just on the mechanical force as it makes use of clutches which may be activated electronically.

 Therefore, it is possible to control and program them.
 With the aid of certain sensors in your car, a computer can be used to determine the wheels which need power at particular points in time.
-This helps to enhance power, and rally drivers usually love these kinds of cars since they always have to change their conditions of driving.
+This helps to enhance power, and rally drivers usually love these kinds of cars since they drive under constantly changing conditions.

 Torque Vectoring Differential

 The torque vectoring differential steps up the electronic system even more.
-It uses it for vector manipulation of your car as you make a series of turns.
-Basically, it helps to improve your cornering effectiveness by helping particular wheels to get higher torque at certain points in time.
+It uses vector manipulation as you make a series of turns.
+Basically, it improves your cornering effectiveness by helping particular wheels to get higher torque at certain times.

-This assists you as you steer the vehicle while, also, creating more power which helps to overcome the downsides of the limited slip differential system.
-As you enter a corner, a limited slip differential that is multi-way give resistance to the wheels of your car in order to, at least, get the axle locked to an extent and keep it stabilized under braking.
-Then, it releases it with a drop in the speed of the tires as you turn in, thus, giving your wheels the ability to spin at varying speeds.
+It assists you as you steer the vehicle while creating more power at the same time to overcome the weaknesses of a limited slip differential system.
+As you enter a corner, a multi-way limited slip differential provides resistance to the wheels to get the axle locked to an extent and keep it stabilised while braking.
+Then it releases it with a drop in the speed of the tyres as you turn, thus giving your wheels the ability to spin at varying speeds.

 As more resistance is applied as you go through the corner, your car goes past the apex and will start to accelerate out.
 During this process, the multi-way limited slip differential will keep being overridden.
-As such, the outside wheel which moves faster will be interpreted to be experiencing a slip and torque will be diverted to the wheel that is on the inside since it is perceived to have a greater grip.
+As such, the outside wheel which moves faster will be interpreted to be experiencing a slip and torque will be diverted to the inside wheel since it is perceived to have a greater grip.

 As the torque vectoring differential exerts more resistance on the clutch of the outside wheels, the system is deceived into torque diversion through it.
-This enhances the power level which is applied and helps to reduce understeer that occurs when you try to accelerate out from a turn.
+This enhances the applied power level which reduces understeer that occurs when you try to accelerate out from a turn.
 Torque vectoring differentials have the ability to channel the entire torque to one particular wheel in extreme circumstances.

-The disadvantage that comes with the torque vectoring system is related to how expensive and complicated it is.
-Mostly, it is applied in racing cars due to its potential for cornering at very high speeds.
+The disadvantage of a torque vectoring system is its complexity and high price.
+It is mostly used for racing cars due to its potential for cornering at very high speeds.

-All rear wheel differential systems come with their individual benefits and downsides.
-However, you will notice that the more complicated the system is, the more superior it is, and this affects their cost in relation to simpler systems.
-When it comes to making a choice, the level of benefit that you can get from any of these systems relates to what you actually need a vehicle for and what you expect the differential of your vehicle to do in any particular situation.
+All rear wheel differential systems come with pros and cons.
+You will also notice that the more complicated the system is, the more superior it is, and this affects their cost in relation to simpler systems.
+When it comes to making a choice, you need to weigh things objectively.
+Ask yourself the reasons you need a vehicle for and the functions you expect a differential to perform.